AlienArc/VegasBluff/readme.md

 Iterates through markers and creates a region between every two markers.

-####Reorder Markers
+####Reorder Markers and Regions

-Reorders the markers in the project to be sequential.
+Reorders the markers (and now regions) in the project to be sequential.
+The default behavior is to renumber the markers and regions at the same time in sequential time order.
+If the CTRL key is held when execution the command then it will order all markers first, then it will order all regions.

 ####Split Region